vivaria/edisonrul.ing/docs/source/cards/m/majestic-dragon.md

 ### Card Rulings

-●This card can't be used as a Synchro Material Monster, except for the Synchro Summon of a Majestic monster.
+*   This card can't be used as a Synchro Material Monster, except for the Synchro Summon of a Majestic monster.
-●The text of this card is not an effect.
+*   The text of this card is not an effect.
 It can't be negated by “Skill Drain.”